mrlacey/XamlStyleTypes/README.md

 You can specify an **exact directory**, a **directory and all sub-directories**, or a **specific file**.

-You can also specify multiple values by spearating them with a semicolon '`;`'.
+You can also specify multiple values by separating them with a semicolon '`;`'.

 ```xml
 <PropertyGroup>